Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 \subsubsection{Other effects}

 In addition to skimmer interference, helium atoms can interact with atoms scattered from any other element of the expansion chamber (also known as the background gas).
 Such interactions depend on the vacuum quality (pump capacity and in the case of a pulsed beam, size of the vacuum chamber) and can be modelled either through DSMC or through free molecular scattering.
-The later is often preferred as it corresponds to a simple exponential law \cite{hedgeland2005anomalous,verheijen1984quantitative,palau2018center}:
+The latter is often preferred as it corresponds to a simple exponential law \cite{hedgeland2005anomalous,verheijen1984quantitative,palau2018center}:

 Where $\sigma$ is the scattering cross-section of the atoms and $n_{B_E}$ and $n_{B_C}$ are the background number densities in the expansion chamber and subsequent chamber.
 These background densities should be measured by a pressure gauge far away from the beam centre line.
-This contribution is often overlooked in microscope design as its both unavoidable and inconsequential.